ray5273/comentario/docs/content/configuration/embedding/comments-tag.en.md

 ## Customising the comments

-You can further customise Comentario by adding attributes to the `<comentario-comments>` tag:
+You can further customise Comentario by adding attributes to the `<comentario-comments>` tag.
+You can use the `Options` button next to the snippet to open the option editor.

+Comentario recognises the following tag attributes:

 {{< table "table table-narrow table-striped" >}}